dushyantpatel/code-rabbit-issue-planner/README.md

 - **Extensible**: Modular design ready for integration with any LLM service
 - **Robust Logging**: Comprehensive logging system with context-aware logs
 - **Interactive Documentation**: Markdown README rendered as HTML at the root endpoint
+- **Test Utilities**: Helpers for test data and state management
+- **Comprehensive Test Coverage**: Unit and integration tests with coverage reporting

 ## Tech Stack